-Reporting to the Director, Dr Sabina Alkire, the post holder will form a key part of the Oxford Poverty and Human Development Initiative (OPHI) team, working on the implementation of multidimensional measures proposed by OPHI.
+Reporting to the Director, Professor Sabina Alkire, the post holder will form a key part of the Oxford Poverty and Human Development Initiative (OPHI) team, working on the implementation of multidimensional measures proposed by OPHI.
 This team supports implementation in external institutions such as governments, international agencies and think tanks.

 The Research Officer will respond to the demand for OPHI support in estimating multidimensional poverty indices, and their use as policy tools.
 The post holder will be in charge of providing technical support to institutions and governments by organizing online and onsite training and by accompanying partners in the design, validation, or updating of national multidimensional measures.
 The support includes questionnaire design, measurement design and interpretation, robustness analysis, capacity building, and report writing.
 As part of this branch of work, the Research Officer will need to be politically informed and strategic with an outlook to engaging policy making processes and policy makers.